Nayjest/ai-microcore/README.md

 # AI MicroCore: A Minimalistic Foundation for AI Applications

-This package is a collection of adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services convenient way, make it easily switchable and separate business logic from implementation details.
+**microcore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services convenient way, make it easily switchable and separate business logic from implementation details.